amgunden/cs414-f17-301-chessire-coders/server/src/main/java/edu/colostate/cs/cs414/chesshireCoders/jungleServer/server/README.md

 `JungleServer` extends `Server` from the KryoNet library.
 It creates a simple logging object, and contains methods for starting, and stopping the server.

-### `initializeHandlers()`
-This is where any Handler objects are registered with the server.
-Handler objects register `Listener` objects with the server, and provide message handling code.

 See the README.md in the `jungleServer.handlers` package for more info.